ashishsober/Backend-express-with-MongoDB/README.md

 	In cmd prompt,steps to be followed

-		* cd /home/ubuntu/project/Backend-express-with-mongo
+		* cd /project/Backend-express-with-mongo
 		* git pull to get the latest
 		* ps -ef to check the running port
 		* sudo kill 10234 [port number if server is running anyway]
-		* sudo node server.js &(to run in backgroud)
+		* sudo nohup node server.js &(to run in backgroud)

+*check in db.js file ,db should point to the mLab database as a prod_url